thindil/steamsky/bin/doc/CONTRIBUTING.md

 Body:

 1. Dock to the base
-2. Open the base actions menu
+2. Open the base actions' menu
 3. Select option "Trade" from the menu with arrows keys
 4. Press enter
 5. Game crashed